3 July 2026

 console.log(person.canRead); // logs "true"

-Notice that with mixins, an object can inherit from multiple objects without them having to inherit from one another.
+Notice that with mixins, an object can inherit from multiple objects without any of those objects inheriting from one another.

 Recall the styles and markup from the previous “Extension” section: